The Need to Please Striking Balance between Self-Autonomy and Acceptance

 Stock Adobe Royalty Free Images

-The demand for sameness of a partner creates shallowness.
+The demand for sameness also creates shallowness.
+This isn’t intimacy but a desire for a companion with a non-entity, devoid of personality and wants.
 When our security depends on complete harmony of desire, true openness is threatening; the relationship must live within the façade of oneness.
-While underneath individuality is suppressed.
-The relationship is shallow, forming around the partner with the strongest personality.
+While underneath individuality continues to live on but outwardly the self is suppressed.
+These relationships are shallow, forming around the partner with the strongest personality.

-During maturation, the knowledge to create secure social bonds often fails to develop.
+During maturation, the skill to create secure social bonds often fails to develop.
 Instead of building relationships through careful negotiations, empathy and trust, the unskilled partner either sacrifices self dignity or practices manipulative coercions.